XMPP: Client-to-Server XMPP and Server-to-Server XMPP

-The XMPP client communicates with the server over an SSL-encrypted TCP stream on port 5222.
-XMPP servers communicate with each other over an SSL-encrypted TCP stream on port 5269.
+The XMPP client communicates with the server over a TLS-encrypted TCP stream on port 5222.
+XMPP servers communicate with each other over a TLS-encrypted TCP stream on port 5269.

 Protocol characteristics

 Decentralization

 A simple XMPP network with the servers jabber.org and draugr.de.
 Green clients are online, yellow clients are writing each other and small green subclients are the resources of one user.
 The brown network is not connected to the internet.
 The server draugr.de is connected to other IM services (ICQ, AIM and other) via XMPP transports.

-The XMPP network architecture is reminiscent of the Simple Mail Transfer Protocol (SMTP), a client–server model; clients do not talk directly to one another as it is decentralized - anyone can run a server.
+The XMPP network architecture is reminiscent of the Simple Mail Transfer Protocol (SMTP), a client–server model; clients do not talk directly to one another as it is decentralized – anyone can run a server.
 By design, there is no central authoritative server as there is with messaging services such as AIM, WLM, WhatsApp or Telegram.
 Some confusion often arises on this point as there is a public XMPP server being run at jabber.org, to which many users subscribe.
 However, anyone may run their own XMPP server on their own domain.